carl2087/final-whistle/README.md

 ### Share button

-A share button that appears on on the post detail page to enable users of the site to share the posts on other social media platforms which I believe would drive more traffic to the site and would add more functionality to the site as well
+A share button that appears on on the post detail page to enable users of the site to share the posts on other social media platforms which I believe would drive more traffic to the site and would add more functionality to the site as well.

 ### Favourite posts